What are the symptoms?

 - Although the symptoms of ICP are distressing for you, they should resolve rapidly after your baby is born.
-They are not thought to have any long-term effects on your health, but research into this is ongoing.
-Recently there has been some suggestion that women who have had ICP may have a slightly higher chance of developing Type 2 diabetes.
+Research now shows that ICP has a longer-term impact than was first thought: some women may have an increased risk of devloping liver disease, such as gallstones, and some may also have an increased risk of of developing Type 2 diabetes.
 Their children may also have a higher risk.
 More research is needed to fully understand this latest thinking.

 - Some (but not all) women with ICP develop other symptoms associated with cholestasis.
 These may include jaundice (yellowing of the skin and whites of the eyes), dark urine and pale stools.